-Fenia joined the BSc (Hons) Counselling team at UEL in 2013 where she lectures as well as preparing future counsellors through the roles of skills tutor, personal tutor, clinical and academic supervisor and personal development group facilitator.
-Before lecturing at UEL, she has taught counselling at FE colleges as well as at UG and PG level at the University of Salford and The Metanoia Institute.
-She has collaborated with Prof. Maria Malikiosi-Loizos for the set-up of an MA in Counselling Psychology and Counselling at the University of Athens, where she has worked as External Clinical Supervisor and Examiner.
-She has a keen interest in the dialogue & research around designing culturally sensitive models for the provision of counselling & psychotherapy training and practice in countries, where it is considered a developing discipline.
+Fenia predominantly teaches on the BSc (Hons) Counselling at UEL, where she lectures as well as prepares future counsellors through the roles of skills tutor, personal tutor, clinical and academic supervisor and personal development group facilitator.
+She also contributes to the postgraduate teaching at the School of Psychology, including lectures on the Prof Doc in Counselling Psychology.
+Before lecturing at UEL, she has taught counselling at FE colleges as well as at undergraduate and postgraduate level at the University of Salford and The Metanoia Institute.
+She has collaborated with Prof Maria Malikiosi-Loizos for the set-up of an MA in Counselling Psychology and Counselling at the University of Athens, where she has worked as External Clinical Supervisor and Examiner.
+She has a keen interest in the dialogue and research around designing culturally sensitive models for the provision of counselling and psychotherapy training and practice in countries where this field is a developing discipline.

 Having gained her BACP practitioner accreditation as Counsellor/Psychotherapist in 2005, Fenia has extended practitioner experience in a variety of settings, such as student and staff counselling in FE and HE, staff counselling in the NHS, offering counselling for refugees and asylum seekers, offering creative therapies to young people, working with women experiencing eating distress, offering group-work to specific client groups as well as working in the charity sector.
 She has also worked in humanitarian intervention projects such as volunteering in areas affected by natural disasters as well as offering culturally sensitive training to those working in humanitarian aid.
 For numerous years, she has been facilitating meditation and relaxation groups in the community as an active member of a voluntary group with branches in Athens and London.